lamikr/pytorch-gpu-benchmark/README.md

 ### Example Results

-generated with the command: ./show_benchmarks_resuls.sh
+Following benchmark results has been generated with the command: ./show_benchmarks_resuls.sh Graph shows the 7700S results both with the pytorch 2.3.1 and with pytorch 2.4.0.
+ROCM SDK builders pytorch 2.4.0 contains the optimized flashattention support for AMD RX 7700S. (and other gfx1100/gfx1101/gfx1102 and gfx1103 cards)

 ![Resnet Benchmark for Half-type](fig/comparison/resnet_benchmarks.png  "Pytorch with AMD GPU")